-- 10.3 In Sunderland, the 2011 Census records the religion or belief of the resident population as being 70.3% Christian, 1.3% Muslim, 0.3% Sikh, 0.2% Other religion, 0.2% Buddhist, 0.2% Hindu, 0% Jewish.
-21.9% No religion, and 5.6% Religion not stated. - 10.4 The Council's employment policies and procedures in place for supporting employees in respect of religion or belief, include for example: - Specific flexibility available in our Leave of Absence Policy for religious or cultural observance. - The allocation of prayer rooms for use during lunch break periods. - "Religion/belief" as a named category on our Harassment Formal Complaints Form, which asks for the nature of harassment complaints.
+10.3 In Sunderland, the 2011 Census records the religion or belief of the resident population as being 70.3% Christian, 1.3% Muslim, 0.3% Sikh, 0.2% Other religion, 0.2% Buddhist, 0.2% Hindu, 0% Jewish.
+21.9% No religion, and 5.6% Religion not stated.

+- 10.4 The Council's employment policies and procedures in place for supporting employees in respect of religion or belief, include for example: - Specific flexibility available in our Leave of Absence Policy for religious or cultural observance. - The allocation of faith rooms for use during lunch break periods. - "Religion/belief" as a named category on our Harassment Formal Complaints Form, which asks for the nature of harassment complaints. - The establishment of a Head of Service Equality Champion to lead on Religion and Belief issues.